Life at CMU

 Be Well Newsletter

-A monthly newsletter about well-being events, news and resources
+A monthly newsletter about well-being events, news and resources.

-Center for Student Diversity and Inclusion eBulletin
+Center for Student Diversity and Inclusion Newsletter

 Bi-weekly newsletter sharing events and programs from the Center for Student Diversity and Inclusion

-Civic Engagement Newsletter
+Nexus of Civic Engagement Newsletter

-Weekly newsletter about civic engagement and service opportunities on and off campus
+Weekly newsletter on civic engagement opportunities

 Newsletter about wellness and fitness events and opportunities on campus